ThomasRoca/American-Community-Survey-Project/index.md

 ## 2. Example of query using Python

-You now have a better understanding on how the American Community Survey API works.
-Let's put this fresh knowledge into practice with Python.
+You now have a better understanding of the way the *American Community Survey's* API works.
+Let's put this into practice writting some code in Python.
 In the following script I'll query the API, store the data into a [Pandas](https://pandas.pydata.org/) dataframe and finally present some findings in a bar chart using [Matplotlib](https://matplotlib.org/).
 NB.
 The code is commented so that non-coder can follow the steps.

 ```python